-Cash provided by financing activities of \$50.1 million for the year ended December 31, 2020 consisted primarily of net proceeds of \$49.9 million from the issuance and sale of shares of our Series C redeemable convertible preferred stock.
+Cash provided by financing activities of \$50.1 million in 2020 consisted primarily of net proceeds of \$49.9 million from the issuance and sale of shares of our Series C redeemable convertible preferred stock.
+Cash used in financing activities of \$28.9 million in 2019 consisted primarily of net proceeds from the issuance and sale of shares of our Series B redeemable convertible preferred stock.